 Researchers have consistently noted that the most important prerequisite for attaining control over any body function through biofeedback is relaxation.
 In the tank, deep relaxation and its accompanying intensified awareness of internal states come rapidly, easily, and reliably.

 The positive effects of float therapy extends well beyond the time you spend in the tank.
-People have reported that they’ve handled stressful situations much better after frequent therapy sessions, which indicates a significant overall reduction in their cortisol levels.
+People have reported that they’ve handled stressful situations much better after frequent therapy sessions, which indicates a significant overall reduction in thier cortisol levels.
 Sleep patterns and quality of sleep also improve vastly in individuals who regularly float, with a single, hour-long session in float tank equalling six hours of sleep – resulting in improved energy levels and optimised physical restoration.

 Click HERE to learn more about the PRICING options for Floatation Therapy.